-2017 Rate Information for - UnitedHealthcare Insurance Company, Inc.
+2018 Rate Information UnitedHealthcare Insurance Company, Inc.

-To compare your FEHB health plan options please go to www.opm.gov/fehbcompare
+To compare your FEHB health plan options please go to www.opm.gov/fehbcompare.

 Non-Postal rates apply to most non-Postal employees.
-If you are in a special enrollment category, refer to the Guide to Federal Benefits for that category or contact the agency that maintains your health benefits enrollment.
+If you are in a special enrollment category, contact the agency that maintains your health benefits enrollment.

-Postal rates apply to Postal Service employees.
+Postal rates apply to United States Postal Service employees.

-Postal Category 1 applies to career bargaining unit employees who are represented by the APWU (including IT/ASC, MDC, OS and NPPN employees) and NRLCA.
+Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreements: APWU, IT/AS, NALC, NPMHU, NPPN and NRLCA.

-Postal Category 2 rates apply to career bargaining unit employees who are represented by the NALC, NPMHU and PPO
+Postal Category 2 ratesapply to career bargaining unit employees who are represented by the following agreements: PPOA.